songchunlin/en/_posts/2014-03-11-big-names-in-ecology.md

 comments: yes
 ---

-Now so many ecologists activating on ecological studies, I am sure this list cannot include all, so it is still open to add more eminent big names or to-be big names in the future.
-Please leave a message if you would like to suggest more scholars you known them very well but do not on the list, or any dead links found below.
-The list is sorted alphabetically by their family names.
+Now so many ecologists activating on ecological studies, I am sure this list cannot include all, so it is still open to add more eminent big names or to-be big names in the near future.
+Please leave a message if you would like to suggest more scholars you know but do not on the list, or any dead links found below.
+The list is sorted alphabetically by the family names.

 [David Ackerly](http://ib.berkeley.edu/labs/ackerly/) | [Paul M. Agepow](http://www.agapow.net/)  | [Michael Alfaro](http://pandorasboxfish.squarespace.com/) | [Resit Akakaya](http://life.bio.sunysb.edu/ee/akcakayalab/) | [Cajsa L. Anderson](http://cajsalisa.net/cajsalisa.index.html) | [Amy Angert](http://angert.botany.ubc.ca) | [Miguel B. Araújo](http://www.biochange-lab.eu/)